-For Students with Additional Health, Physical or Learning Needs
+For Students with Health, Physical or Learning Difficulties

 Furman University is committed to providing equal access to university programs and facilities to all qualified students regardless of disability.
-Students who may require accommodations in order to participate in a study away program should consult with Furman's Study Away Office, Student Office for Accessibility Resources (SOAR), and the study away program director early on in the application process or soon after their study away acceptance.
+Students who may require accommodations in order to participate in a study away program should consult with Furman's study away office, Student Office for Accessibility Resources, and the study away faculty director or coordinator early on in the application process or soon after their study away application has been approved.

-SOAR will help you contact Furman faculty and the SOAR equivalent office to request reasonable accommodations.
-However, Furman cannot guarantee that facilities, resources, and support service will be available abroad to the same extent as they may be available within the United States or at Furman University.
-There may be elements of a study abroad program that may be inaccessible or limitations that are outside of Furman University's control to modify.
-If your require a specific accommodation, it is your responsibility to request it.
+Furman University will attempt to arrange for reasonable accommodations on all study away programs for students with disabilities.
+However, Furman cannot guarantee that facilities, resources, and support service will be available abroad to the same extent as they may be available within the United States.
+There may be elements of a study abroad program that may be inaccessible and there may be limitations that are outside of Furman University's control to modify.